symfony/symfony-docs/components/security/authentication.rst

    :method:`Symfony\\Component\\Security\\Core\\Encoder\\PasswordEncoderInterface::encodePassword`
    and
    :method:`Symfony\\Component\\Security\\Core\\Encoder\\PasswordEncoderInterface::isPasswordValid`
-   must first of all make sure the password is not too long, i.e. the password length is no longer than 4096 characters.
+   must first of all make sure the password is not too long, e.g. the password length is no longer than 4096 characters.
 This is for security reasons (see `CVE-2013-5750`_), and you can use the :method:`Symfony\\Component\\Security\\Core\\Encoder\\BasePasswordEncoder::isPasswordTooLong` method for this check::